jakerobb/k8ssandra-scripts/README.md

 ### Setup and Installation
 #### setup-dashboard.sh
-* Installs kube-dashboard and an appropriate ServiceAccount and ClusterRoleBinding
+* Installs [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) and an appropriate ServiceAccount and ClusterRoleBinding

 #### setup-helm.sh
 * Ensures that Helm is configured with the necessary repos and that they are updated